French Imperial Army (1804–1815): Coastal Artillery

 Napoleon had inherited 100 x companies of coastal artillery (Cononniers garde-côtes) who manned shore defences, totalling 10,000 men.
 However, after Napoleon's 1803–1805 reforms, the artillery was completely reorganised into 100 x mobile companies under artillery command and 28 x static companies of National Guard, each company with a nominal establishment of 121 (actual strength varied).
 By 1812, some 144 x companies existed, but all were disbanded in May 1814 following the restoration.

 The coastal artillery's uniform was a black bicorne with a green pompom, a light blue coat with blue cuffs, white turnbacks, sea green collar, lapels, cuff flaps, waistcoat, and breeches, red epaulettes, and yellow buttons.
 They used infantry equipment, the cartridge box bore a brass badge of an anchor superimposed on a crossed cannon barrel and musket, and the sword knot was red.
-After the shako was adopted in 1806, it was black with brass chinscales latterly with a red tufted pompom, and a plate bearing crossed cannon, anchor and branches of oak and laurel.
+After the shako was adopted in 1806, it was black with brass chin scales latterly with a red tufted pompom, and a plate bearing crossed cannon, anchor and branches of oak and laurel.
 From 1812 the plate was like that of the foot artillery please crossed cannons and an anchor.